-The best substitute for chili garlic sauce is sriacha or sambal oelek.
-Sriacha is slightly milder, while sambal oelek is hotter.
-You can also try harissa, chili crisp, or your favorite hot sauce.
+The best substitutes for chili garlic sauce are sriracha or sambal oelek.
+Sriracha is slightly milder, while sambal oelek is hotter.
+You can also try chili crisp or your favorite hot sauce.
 In a pinch, chili flakes will work.
-For something less spicy, try Thai sweet chili sauce.
+For something not spicy, try Thai sweet chili sauce or plain garlic paste.

 I made a basic dipping sauce for dumplings to put eleven chili garlic sauce substitutes to the test.